solana-labs/solana-program-library/docs/src/stake-pool.md

   account as a proportion of the earned rewards.
 For example, if the pool earns 10 SOL in rewards, and the fee is set to 2%, the manager will earn pool tokens worth 0.2 SOL.
-* Withdraw: sends a proportion of the desired withdrawal amount to the manager.
-  For example, if a user wishes to withdraw 100 pool tokens, and the fee is set to 3%, 3 pool tokens go to the manager, and the remaining 97 tokens go to the user in the form of a SOL stake account.
+* SOL withdraw: sends a proportion of the desired withdrawal amount to the manager For example, if a user wishes to withdraw 100 pool tokens, and the fee is set to 3%, 3 pool tokens go to the manager, and the remaining 97 tokens go to the user in the form of a SOL.
+* Stake withdraw: sends a proportion of the desired withdrawal amount to the manager before creating a new stake for the user.
 * SOL deposit: converts the entire SOL deposit into pool tokens, then sends a proportion of those to the manager, and the rest to the user
 * Stake deposit: converts the stake account's delegation plus rent-exemption to pool tokens, sends a proportion of those to the manager, and the rest to the user

+For partner applications, there's the option of a referral fee on deposits.
-* Referral: during SOL or stake deposits, the pool manager has the option to redistribute a percentage of the fees to another address as a referral fee.
+During SOL or stake deposits, the stake pool can redistribute a percentage of the fees to another address as a referral fee.

 This option is particularly attractive for wallet providers.
 When a wallet integrates a stake pool, the wallet developer will have the option to earn additional tokens anytime a user deposits into the stake pool.
 Stake pool managers can use this feature to create strategic partnerships and entice greater adoption of stake pools!

-### Deposit restrictions
+### Funding restrictions

-To give the manager more control over funds entering the pool, stake pools allow deposit restrictions on SOL and stakes through a SOL deposit authority and a stake deposit authority.
-If the field is set, that authority must sign the associated deposit instruction.
+To give the manager more control over funds entering the pool, stake pools allow deposit and withdrawal restrictions on SOL and stakes through three different "funding authorities":

+* SOL deposit
+* Stake deposit
+* SOL withdrawal

+If the field is set, that authority must sign the associated instruction.

 For example, if the manager sets a stake deposit authority, then that address must sign every stake deposit instruction.